airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 Hopefully this exercise provided some insight into using GDB to help you find errors in your programs.

-Breakpoints and Other GDB Features
+Breakpoints and Other GDB Features {#breakpoints-and-other-gdb-features .unnumbered}
 ==================================

 The program we entered in the last section had an infinite loop, and